Jack-Q/blog/source/_posts/2017-02-27-javaee-training-note-day-07.md

 are bound to keep updating and iterating, the predefined test cases are also required to be executed repeatedly and the set of test case are growing all the time within the life time of a software project.
-Therefore, we always need to perfoem software test quickly and frequently.
+Therefore, we always need to perform software test quickly and frequently.
-The automatic unit test and integrated test are gradually transited to code besed frameworks.
+The automatic unit test and integrated test are gradually transited to code based frameworks.

 ### concepts